MethanePowered/MethaneKit/Apps/Tutorials/03-ShadowCube/README.md

 **Shadow pass** render state is using the same shader code, but compiled with a different macro definitions set `textured_definitions` and thus the result program having different set of arguments available.
-Also note that the program include only Vertex shader since it will be used for rendering to depth buffer only without color attachment.
+Also note that the program include only Vertex shader since it will be used for rendering to m_depth buffer only without color attachment.

 ```cpp
     // ========= Shadow Pass Render & View States =========